thomahn3/crypto-spreadsheet-automation/README.md

 # Outline
 - Automatically formats a fresh spreadsheet and propogates data upon initilisation
 - Retrives current data within the spreadsheet as to not duplicate it
-- Gets all teh transaction signatures of a specific wallet
+- Gets all the transaction signatures of a specific wallet
 - Gets each transaction's:
     - time of transaction
     - token symbol